Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Introduction

-Motivated by the findings of the above empirical study, we propose to equip the LCM-based code completion systems with an early-rejection mechanism to turn down low-return prompts based on \underline{q}uality \underline{e}stimation \underline{b}efore \underline{c}ompletion (\mechanism).
-The workflow is illustrated in~\Cref{fig:overview}.
-The core idea of \mechanism is to have a lightweight code completion quality estimator for the code completion system, which guards the prompts sent to the LCM.
+Based on the above findings, we propose to equip the LCM-based code completion systems with an early-rejection mechanism to turn down low-return prompts, named \mechanism.
+We estimate the quality of completions since it is a quantifiable indicator of the abstract concept—— helpfulness, where low-quality completions are more likely to be unhelpful. \mechanism is designed to build a productive and sustainable system for LCM service providers, e.g. Github Copilot, for whom the operation cost and developer productivity~\cite{kochhar2015understanding} are critical to their business.
+As shown in~\Cref{fig:overview}, the core idea of \mechanism is to have a lightweight code completion quality estimator for the code completion system, which guards the prompts sent to the LCM.
 It foretells the completion qualities of the LCM solely based on prompts.
-Whenever the estimated completion quality is not up to a certain threshold, it suggests to give up the completion request.
-To guarantee the user experience and cost reduction simultaneously, the mechanism must be effective and cost-friendly.
+Whenever the estimated completion quality is lower than a chosen threshold, it blocks the completion request.
+To guarantee developer productivity and computing cost reduction simultaneously, the mechanism must be effective and cost-friendly.
 The former requires the estimator to accurately estimate the completion quality for prompts, especially the low-return prompts, and the latter is to create and utilize the estimator in a cost-friendly way, such that the overall cost of the code completion system can be significantly reduced.
 As a newly identified research problem in the context of neural code completion systems, how to design such an estimator is yet to be investigated.